Gerald Desmond Bridge

-The Gerald Desmond Bridge was a 1968 through arch bridge that carried five lanes of Ocean Boulevard from Interstate 710 in Long Beach, California, west across the Back Channel to Terminal Island.
-The bridge was named after Gerald Desmond, a prominent civic leader and former city attorney for the City of Long Beach.
+The Gerald Desmond Bridge was a through arch bridge that carried five lanes of Ocean Boulevard from Interstate 710 in Long Beach, California, west across the Back Channel to Terminal Island.
+Constructed from 1965 to 1968, the bridge was named after Gerald Desmond, a prominent civic leader and former city attorney for the City of Long Beach.
 In October 2020, a new cable-stayed bridge named Long Beach International Gateway replaced the old Gerald Desmond Bridge to allow taller container ships to access the ports.
 Demolition of the old bridge began in July 2022 and was completed in August 2023.

 Historical crossings

 Prior to 1944, the only road access to Terminal Island was via Badger Avenue (later Henry Ford Avenue, after an assembly plant that was built on the island) over the Henry Ford Bridge.